-

 To start, pick out any “bigger” self-care practices that are going to take a little more time.
 For instance, maybe you want to start taking yourself out on a date once a week.
 Now go ahead and schedule these events into your calendar.

-If there’s anything additional you’ll need before you start (such as face masks for your own at-home spa night or a good book for the reading time you have scheduled later in the week), make sure you write down and commit to purchasing these products, too.
+If there’s anything additional you’ll need before you start (such as facial masks for your own at-home spa night or a good book for the reading time you have scheduled later in the week), make sure you write down and commit to purchasing these products, too.

 Then, take a look at the smaller daily activities you want to focus on.
 This could include practices such as meditating for ten minutes every morning, going on a daily walk, spending time in the sun, or stretching in the evenings.